 2.5 million smallholder cocoa farmers in Côte d'Ivoire and Ghana produce over 60% of the world's cocoa.
 In these two countries the biggest issues in the cocoa industry are also the most prevalent.

-Our partner co-operatives are the implementers of Tony's 5 Sourcing Principles
+Our partner cooperative are the implementers of Tony's 5 Sourcing Principles

-Co-ops are the driving force behind our efforts in Ghana and Côte d'Ivoire and the implementers of Tony's 5 Sourcing Principles, and the change that comes with it.
-A co-op fee is paid by all Tony's Mission Allies and data ownership sits with partner cooperatives too ensure they have the financial safety and the measurables insights they need to deliver direct, positive impact to cocoa farmers.
+Cooperatives are the driving force behind our efforts in Ghana and Côte d'Ivoire and the implementers of Tony's 5 Sourcing Principles, and the change that comes with it.
+A cooperative fee is paid by all Tony's Mission Allies and data ownership sits with partner cooperatives too ensure they have the financial safety and the measurables insights they need to deliver direct, positive impact to cocoa farmers.

 Our approach creates a powerful cycle of growth, impact, and shared success.